 - performs work in the Republic of Poland on the basis of a contract with an entity whose registered office, place of residence or branch, plant or other forms of organised activities are found within the Republic of Poland (type A permit);

 - fills the function of a member of the Management Board of a legal entity entered into the commercial register or being a commercial company being organised within the Republic of Poland and for a period of no more than 6 months in total during a subsequent 12-month period (type B permit);

-- performs work for a foreign employer and has been sent to the Republic of Poland for a period exceeding 30 days during a calendar year to work in a branch office or plant of the foreign entity, its affiliated entity, or an entity tied by a long-term cooperation agreement with the foreign employer (type C permit);
+- performs work for a foreign employer and has been sent to the Republic of Poland for a period exceeding 30 days in a calendar year in order to perform work in a branch or plant of a foreign entity, an affiliated entity or an entity bound by a long-term cooperation agreement with a foreign employer (type C permit);

 - performs work for a foreign employer not having a branch office, plant, or other organised form of business activities within the Republic of Poland and has been sent to Poland in order to perform services of a temporary or ad hoc nature (export service) (type D permit);

 - performs work for a foreign employer and has been sent to the Republic of Poland for a period not exceeding 3 months within a subsequent 6-month period for purposes other than those indicated in item 2-4 above (type E permit).